2017 Carnot Prize Policy Lecture and Award Ceremony

 - Hon.
-Lynn ScarlettGlobal Managing Director for Public PolicyThe Nature Conservancy
+Lynn Scarlettco-Chief External Affairs OfficerThe Nature Conservancy

 - Dr. Mark Alan HughesFaculty DirectorKleinman Center for Energy Policy

-This year's Carnot Prize, for distinguished contributions to energy policy, will be awarded to the Honorable Gina McCarthy, former Administrator of the Environmental Protection Agency (EPA).
+This year's Carnot Prize, for distinguished contributions to energy policy, was awarded to the Honorable Gina McCarthy, former Administrator of the Environmental Protection Agency (EPA).

-The award will be presented by the Honorable Lynn Scarlett, co-Chief of External Affiars and Global Managing Director for Public Policy at The Nature Conservancy, and former Acting Secretary, Deputy Secretary, and Chief Operating Officer of the U.S. Department of the Interior.
-The award ceremony will include remarks in McCarthy’s honor from several distinguished guests and will conclude with a reflection on energy policy by Ms. McCarthy.
+The award was presented by the Honorable Lynn Scarlett, Co-Chief External Affairs Officer at The Nature Conservancy, and former Acting Secretary, Deputy Secretary, and Chief Operating Officer of the U.S. Department of the Interior.
+The award ceremony included remarks in McCarthy’s honor from several distinguished guests and concluded with a reflection on energy policy by Ms. McCarthy.